 Bath County possesses a stunning collection of beautiful landscapes, panoramic vistas, historic architecture and an abundance of southern charm.

-A percentage of painting sales at the Farm to Table Dinner will go to the Boys Home of Virginia or you can give directly to the Home, just follow the link below and please put BCPAF in the memo line:
+A percentage of painting sales at the Farm to Table Dinner will go to The Conservation Fund or you can give directly to TCF, just follow the link: